Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Methods

 \subsection{Halo finding}

 In order to find the substructures that possibly could be proto-GCs, the \textsc{AMIGA Halo Finder} \citep[hereafter \textsc{AHF},][]{Gill:2004aa, Knollmann:2009aa} was applied to our simulation box with a minimum number of 64 baryonic particles per halo.
 To locate the possible proto-GCs, we only took substructures with 0 subhalos inside the identified halo.
 Hereafter the word halo refers to a bound object found by \textsc{AHF}.
+To confirm that the systems are bound, we have calculated the binding energies of the identified halos.